nycz/sapfo/README.md

     * `NUMBER` is the id of the story (visible to the left of the title)
     * `VALUE` is a string for `n` and `d`, and a comma-separated list for `t` (eg `et12 tag1,tag2`)
     * if `VALUE` is omitted, the current value is inserted in the terminal for your convenience.
+* `eu` - undo edit
+    * Undoes last edit.
+The undo stack does not have a limit.

 By the way
 ----------